Optimal estimation of the null distribution in large-scale inference: Introduction

-It is worth emphasizing the setting \(k \asymp n\) is especially relevant to modern large-scale inference.
-Indeed, it is not at all an extreme case that a constant fraction (e.g. \(0.1\%, 1\%, 10\%, 25\%\) etc.) of the \(z\)-scores are nonnull.
+More specifically on the topic of estimation of the null distribution, the seminal work \cite{jin_estimating_2007} in the statistics literature was motivated precisely by the regime \(k \asymp n\); the authors write on pages 495-496, \begin{quotation} ``In many applications, it is more approriate to model the setting as \emph{nonsparse}, that is, the proportion of nonnull effects does not tend to zero when the number of hypotheses grows to infinity.
+In such settings, Efron's (2004) approach does not perform well, and it is not hard to show that the estimators of the null are generally inconsistent\ldots because the relevant information about the null is highly distorted by the nonnull effects in both of them." \end{quotation} As the authors of \cite{jin_estimating_2007} also point out, other methods for null estimation proposed up to that point in time were also not appropriate for the same reason \cite{meinshausen_null_2006,swanepoel_null_1999}.
+Thus, the regime \(k \asymp n\) is of great interest to the large-scale inference community.

 The limitations of the robust statistics literature are readily apparent as the best known estimators for \(\theta\) are not even consistent in this regime!
 The minimax rate in Huber's contamination model \(\frac{1}{n} + \frac{k^2}{n^2} \asymp 1\) is of constant order when \(k \asymp n\).
 Even in the mean shift setting, the best estimators in the literature are only shown to achieve Huber's rate, to the best of our knowledge.
-Moreover, special care should be taken to avoid making assumptions like \(\frac{k}{n} \leq c\) for some sufficiently small constant \(c\), even though such assumptions seem innocuous in robust statistics.
+Moreover, special care should be taken to avoid making assumptions like \(\frac{k}{n} \leq c\) for some sufficiently small constant \(c\).
 Theory relevant to the practice of large-scale inference ought to address the case where \(k\) is quite close to \(\frac{n}{2}\).
-The question raised earlier concerning the possibility of consistent estimation is a pressing one.

 In the large-scale inference literature, arguably the most successful estimators for the empirical null parameters in the contexts of (\ref{model:mean_shift}) and (\ref{model:mean_shift_mixture}) are based on Fourier analysis.
 To the best of our knowledge, this suite of methods was first introduced and developed in \cite{jin_estimating_2007,cai_optimal_2010,jin_proportion_2008}.
 Fourier-analytic approaches have also seen success in other statistical topics such as deconvolution and estimation in stochastic processes \cite{meister_deconvolution_2009,belomestny_estimation_2015,belomestny_spectral_2006}.
 Also, a Fourier-based estimator was recently shown to nearly achieve the optimal estimation rate of a robust location estimation problem in a heavy-tailed formulation of robustness \cite{bahmani_nearly_2021}.
 Most directly related to our setting is the work of Cai and Jin \cite{cai_optimal_2010}.
 To roughly describe the estimators of Cai and Jin \cite{cai_optimal_2010}, observe the characteristic function of (\ref{model:mean_shift_mixture}) is